-Don Diego de la Vega shows his trusted houseboy Felipe how astronomy studies the moon, and dreams about mankind going there one day, when his telescope sees a horseman approaching the pueblo hastily.
-It's a certain señor Morales, who most unkindly asks a room in her inn and commandeers señorita Victoria Escalante to wake him at dawn; when she does, she is found standing over his body, with a bloody stab-wound, arrested and quickly condemned to death by Alcalde Luis Ramone.
-Diego investigates, and discovers the alcalde actually used his friend, Mexico City's actor Ricardo Cortez, to play dead in order to set a trap for Zorro, but the fox is hard to bait and even harder to catch in a trap...
+Don Diego de la Vega shows his trusted houseboy Felipe how astronomy studies the moon, and dreams about mankind going there one day, when his telescope shows a horseman approaching the pueblo hastily.
+It's a certain Señor Morales, who most unkindly asks a room in her inn and commandeers señorita Victoria Escalante to wake him at dawn; when she does, she is found standing over his body, which has a bloody stab-wound, and is arrested and quickly condemned to death by Alcalde Luis Ramone.
+Diego investigates, and discovers the alcalde actually used his friend, Mexico City's actor Ricardo Cortes, to play dead in order to set a trap for Zorro.
+But The Fox is hard to bait and even harder to catch in a trap...
 Written by

 Did You Know?

 When originally aired, this episode featured an early version of the theme song.
 It did not have the rock influence, and it was sung by a man.
 See more

 [Felipe enters the room where Don Diego is trying to make lunar observations with his telescope